 Amazon offers a wide variety of selections that appeal to men and women - from gardening to computers.
 A yearly subscription is available or just make a one time purchase.

-Just about any magazine that is available in hard copy can now be downloaded to the Kindle Fire - from PC Magazine, to National Geographic to Redbook.
+Just about any magazine that is available in hard copy can now be downloaded to the Kindle Fire or Apple Ipad - from Southern Living, to National Geographic to Redbook.

-You can try any magazine for 30 days for free before you decide to subscribe.
-You can get a limited number of magazines, like Ladies Home Journal, Eating Well, More, and Traditional Home for only $5 for a full year subscription.
-I bought Eating Well and Traditional Home for my Kindle Fire HD.
+You can try any magazine for 28 days for free before you decide to subscribe.
+You can get magazines, like Ladies Home Journal, Eating Well, Better Homes and Gardens, and Traditional Home.
+I have bought Eating Well and Birds & Blooms for my Kindle Fire HD.
 The colors in the pictures are stunning.
 I may never go back to reading magazines the old way.
-To check out this offer go to:
+To check out Amazon's magazine subscription offers go to:

 It is set in an easy-to-read 16-point type.